 Referrals should be made to the local authority children’s social care for the area where the child is living or is found.
 For these purposes, 'found' means the physical location where the child suffers, or is identified to be at risk of, harm or neglect.

 If the child is known to have an allocated social worker, the referral should be made to them, or in their absence to the social worker’s manager/the duty children’s social worker.
 Referrals should not be delayed if it the child’s allocated social worker cannot be contacted.

 Pre-birth referrals should be made as early as possible so that a full assessment can be undertaken and support offered to enable the parent/s (wherever possible) to provide safe care.
 For more information, read the section on pre-birth referral.

-In some parts of the wider West Midlands area it is possible to refer a child to a Multi-Agency Safeguarding Hub (MASH).
-Current referral arrangements, threshold/level of need criteria documents, referral forms, and contact numbers (including referrals outside of normal working hours) for each of the areas are available for each local board.
+Where there aer concerns about a child, these should be raised as per local procedures, often via the Multi-Agency Safeguarding Hub (MASH) or similar 'front-door' arrangements.
+Current referral arrangements, threshold/level of need criteria documents, referral forms, and contact numbers (including referrals outside of normal working hours) for each of the areas are available for each local area.

 Information required for referrals

 The referrer should outline their concerns and will be asked to provide information to explain what they are concerned about and why, particularly in relation to the welfare and immediate safety of the child.